 With WPML, you can translate your login and registration pages and seamlessly direct your site users to the admin area in the language they chose.

 To do so, you first need to enable the translation of those pages, then translate the pages as normal.

 If your site uses nginx, there are some extra considerations, explained below.

 Login and registration pages are usually accessed by going to URLs similar to these:

 - Logging in in a secondary language:

-Follow this same method to translate registration email and forgotten password emails.
+You can also use String Translation to translate registration email and forgotten password emails.